COMPSCI331-2021/lab-git/README.md

   <li>Dev3 - perform code synchonisation as explained below and push the changes for task 3</li>
 </ol>

+### Testing ###
+There are four test scripts in /src/test folder.
+The `TestCounter` is for testing changes you have to perform for this exercise, while the others are for the next exercise.
+You should read the source code in this test script and find the test method that test your task, for example, `testIncrement()` is for testing Task1.
+After you make the change according to your task, you can execute this test script by running Maven with the `test` goal.
+This will compile and run all tests on the project.
+Please make sure that the test method for your task is pass.

 #### Continuous Integration ####

 In COMPSCI331 we will be using the continuous integration (CI) features of